ProtopointLLC/bodybytes-firmware/docs/flashing.md

 **Step 1 - boot NOR recovery**

 Hold the magnet against the hall-effect sensor during power-on.
-U-Boot detects GPIO#14 low and runs `bootcmd_recovery`, booting the initramfs from NOR.
+U-Boot detects GPIO#14 low and runs `boot_sf` (via `boot_selected`), booting the initramfs from NOR.
 The device comes up as a standard OpenWrt AP; connect to its WiFi network and SSH in as root (no password by default).

 **Step 2 - partition the eMMC** (one-time, on a fresh or wiped eMMC)